opendocsg/slw-judgments-backfill/2006_SGCA_12/report.md

  authority must be for development and subdivision although it is not necessary that development and subdivision must take place at the same time. [emphasis in original]

-27     She referred to the decision of this court in _MCST Plan No 549 v Chew Eu Hock Construction Co Pte Ltd_ [1998] 3 SLR 366 where it was stated at [31] that:
+27     She referred to the decision of this court in _MCST Plan No 549 v Chew Eu Hock Construction Co Pte Ltd_ <span class="citation">[1998] 3 SLR 366</span> where it was stated at [31] that:

  The plain language of s 99(1) does not require an approval of both the development and the subdivision of land to be given at one and the same time, and there is nothing in that provision requiring the contemporaneous approvals for both the processes.
 In our opinion, there is no reason why s 99(1) should not be applicable merely because the approval for development has been granted before the grant of the approval of subdivision for the land, as was the present case.